ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 vectors.
 As a result, we can now say that a dog is similar to a cat, entirely different from a gecko, and so on.

+> [To create word vectors] we don't want to think of all the possible features
+> we can find... we want to use existing knowledge to [encode] for us.

 However, **we don't want to think of all the possible features that we can find**.
 Instead, we want to use existing knowledge to do that for us. **We also don't want to encode them manually**, as that would be very time